samuelhackwill/le-tiret-du-six/README.md

 players :
 - read the text
 - press the spacebar to fetch new lines of text (only when it's permitted by the admins)
+- click on answers during the discussion with le gérant de la place
+- race with the bot during the first race
+- race with the other players during the FFA race